Document Information

 All instrument approaches into Pearson Field should allow an aircraft to descend under the Portland Class Charlie shelf, allowing the Approach controller to approve a frequency change to Pearson Advisory as the aircraft enters the Pearson SFRA.

-For coordination purposes, Portland Approach should issue a point out to Portland Tower for Pearson Field IFR arrivals, especially on the LDA-A or visual from the west as they may look like an arrival into KPDX runway 10L.
+For coordination purposes, Portland Approach should issue a point out to Portland Tower for Pearson Field IFR arrivals, especially on the RNAV-B or visual from the west as they may look like an arrival into KPDX runway 10L.

 For aircraft on a visual approach into Pearson Field from the east, the Approach controller should coordinate with or handoff to Portland Tower as needed.